qgis/QGIS-Documentation/source/docs/training_manual/processing/extents.rst

 .. image:: img/extents/parameters.png

-.. note:: In this case, better use an *Integer (1 byte)* instead of a *Floating point (4 byte)*, since the *ID* is an integer with maximum value=63.
+.. note:: In this case, better use an *Integer (1 byte)* instead of a *Floating point (4 byte)*, since the *NAME* is an integer with maximum value=64.
 This will result in a smaller file size and faster computations.

 You will get a rasterized layer that covers exactly the area covered by the original vector layer.